-reduction of divergence of homoeolog expression as a result of hybridization.
-In addition, the homoeologous gene pairs which were more highly expressed in the C_n subgenome than in the A_n subgenome [i.e. $log_2(A_n/C_n \leq 0)$] had larger $log_2(F_1/MPV)$ values (i.e. they deviated more from the MPV) than those that expressed more highly in the A_n subgenome than in the C_n subgenome [i.e. $log_2(C_n/A_n \leq 0)$] (Figure 8c).
-This was because the C_n subgenome had more highly expressed homoeologs (Figure 8a).
-Taken together, these data showed a clear reduction in the expression divergence of homoeologs in F_1 following hybridization.
+We also considered the magnitude of the expression changes in homoeologous gene pairs between the two parents (MPV) and F1.
+Compared to the MPV, F1 showed less expression difference [i.e. $Log_2(F{1/}MPV) \le 0$)] for most homoeologous gene pairs (Figure 8C), suggesting a reduction of homoeolog expression divergence as a result of hybridization.
+In addition, the homoeologous gene pairs which expressed higher in the C_n subgenome than in the A_n subgenome [i.e. $\text{Log}2(A_n/C_n \le 0)$] had larger $\text{Log}2(F_1/\text{MPV})$ values (i.e. more deviated from the MPV) than those that expressed higher in the A_n subgenome than in the C_n subgenome [i.e. $\text{Log}2(C_n/A_n \le 0)$] (Figure 8C).
+This was because the C_n subgenome had more highly expressed homoeologs (Figure 8A).
+Taken together, these data showed a clear reduction in the expression divergence of homoeologs in F1 following hybridization.

-The F1 hybrid has more non-additively repressed miRNAs
+F1 hybrid has more non-additively repressed miRNAs

 To characterize the potential role of miRNA and siRNA in heterosis of B. napus, we investigated the small RNA (sRNA) expression profiles of the two parents and their hybrid at three developmental stages (SAM1, SAM2 and YFB).
-Consistent with previous reports (Shen et al., 2014, 2015), our data showed that the 24-nt class of sRNAs was the most abundant (>40% of the total reads) (Figure S4).
-Regarding miRNAs, in addition to the known B. napus miRNAs deposited in the miRbase database (release 21) and those reported in recent studies (Shen et al., 2014, 2015), we identified 851 novel miRNAs from 393 families.
+Consistent with previous reports (Shen et al., 2014; Shen et al., 2015), our data showed that the 24-nt class of sRNAs was the most abundant (>40% of the total reads) (Figure S4).
+Regarding miRNAs, in addition to the known B. napus miRNAs deposited in the miRbase database (release 21) and those reported in recent studies (Shen et al., 2014; Shen et al., 2014; Shen et al., 2015), we identified 851 novel miRNAs from 393 families.

-A total of 68 conserved miRNAs belonging to 48 families identified in the three stages were found to be non-additively expressed ($P \le 0.05$, FDR ≤ 0.05).
-Of the 68 miRNAs, 25, 12 and 12 were non-additively repressed in SAM1, SAM2 and YFB, respectively, while 16, 4 and 20 were nonadditively activated in SAM1, SAM2 and YFB, respectively.
-This set of miRNAs included some of the most functionally well-characterized miRNAs (e.g. miR156, miR159, miR165/ miR166, miR319, miR393 and miR2111) conserved between monocots and eudicots (Figure 9a).
+A total of 68 conserved miRNAs belonging to 48 families identified in the three stages were found to be non-additively expressed ($p \le 0.05$, FDR ≤ 0.05).
+Of the 68 miRNAs, 25, 12 and 12 were non-additively repressed in SAM1, SAM2 and YFB, respectively, while 16, 4 and 20 were non-additively activated in SAM1, SAM2 and YFB, respectively.
+This set of miRNAs included some of the most functionally well-characterized miRNAs (e.g., miR156, miR159, miR165/miR166, miR319, miR393 and miR2111) conserved between monocots and eudicots (Figure 9A).
 The target genes of these non-additively expressed miRNAs were predicted from the gene models in the B. napus genome annotation (Chalhoub et al., 2014) via psRobot analysis (Wu et al., 2012).
 A total of 117 target transcripts were predicted for 37 of the 68 conserved miRNAs (Data S5).
 We further investigated the correlations between miRNAs and targets by the Pearson correlation coefficient method (Rodgers and Nicewander, 1988).
 There were significant negative correlations between the expression levels of the conserved miRNAs and their corresponding target genes (r = -0.83).
-According to the annotation of the plant transcription factor database PlantTFDB (Jin et al., 2014), 103 targets of the non-additively expressed miRNA encoded 86 transcription factors from 11 families.
-Compared with all annotated oilseed rape genes, these target genes were significantly (P < 0.05) enriched for 17 biological process and 7 molecular function GO terms, including the IAA-mediated signaling pathway, response to stress and sequence-specific DNAbinding transcription factor activity.
+According to the annotation of the plant transcription factor database PlantTFDB (Jin et al., 2014), 103 targets of the non-additively expressed miRNA encoded 86 TFs from 11 families.
+Compared with all annotated oilseed rape genes, these target genes were significantly (p < 0.05) enriched for 17 biological process and 7 molecular function GO terms, including the IAA-mediated signaling pathway, response to stress and sequence-specific DNA binding TF activity.